Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 To fix this, you have a few options:
 - Make sure you are using your SDR's maximum stable sampling rate
 - Shift the frequency around
-- Lower the pipeline's pll bandwidth:
+- Lower the pipeline's PLL bandwidth:
 1. Open the SatDump folder (On android you need to download a debuggable APK, then run `adb run-as org.satdump.SatDump`)
 2. Open `./Pipelines/<Pipeline>.json`
 3. Locate the `ppl_bw` option and try incrementally lowering it.

-> In case of MetOp AHRPT reception with RTLSDRs you should adjust set the pll bandwidth to 0.002.
+> In case of MetOp AHRPT reception with RTLSDRs you should adjust set the PLL bandwidth to 0.002.

 For example with MetOp AHRPT:
 ```jsonc